Israel Diplomatic Profile

 Military

 Israel’s closest military partners are United States, Germany, and India.
-Most adversarial: Palestine, Iran, and North Korea.
+Most adversarial: Palestine, Iran, and Lebanon.

 Diplomatic